-The Code of Conduct was developed for the IoD by a Commission under the chairmanship of Lord McNicol.
-The Commission met on four occasions between October 2023 and May 2024.
+The Code of Conduct was developed for the IoD by a Commission under the chairmanship of Lord McNicol which met between October 2023 and May 2024.
+The Code was then subject to a public consultation between June and August 2024.
 The IoD would like to express its thanks to all of the Commissioners: